multiversx/mx-docs/docs/developers/tutorials/staking-contract.md

 The only thing you need to edit is the USER_PEM variable with the previously created PEM file's path.

 To run this snippet, we're going to use the Elrond IDE extension again.
-Open the extension in VSCode from the left-hand menu, right click on the contract name, and select the `Run Contract Snippet` option.
+Open the extension in VSCode from the left-hand menu, right-click on the contract name, and select the `Run Contract Snippet` option.
 This should open a menu in at the top:
 ![img](/developers/staking-contract-tutorial-img/snippet.png)

-For now, we only have one option, as we only have a single function in our file, but any bash functionw we write in the snippets.sh file will appear there.
+For now, we only have one option, as we only have a single function in our file, but any bash function we write in the snippets.sh file will appear there.
 Now, select the deploy option and let's deploy the contract.

 ### Account was not found?
 But I just created the wallet!